linuor/vimrc/README.rst

     export GTAGSLABEL='native-pygments'
     export GTAGSCONF='/usr/local/share/gtags/gtags.conf'

-Modify the vimrc file, such as adding email, just search "CUSTOM".
+Modify the vimrc file, provides a full path of clangformat.py, and informations such as author and email, just search "CUSTOM".

 *******
 Plugins